ericdequ/contechnews/data/blog/advanced_materials/biomimicry_in_building_materials_learning_from_nature.md

 As we venture deeper into the era of sustainable building practices, biomimicry keeps unveiling tremendous possibilities.
 As nature remains a dynamic and stimulating field offering an array of different unique biological systems to draw from, the future of biomimicry in construction looks promising.

 Emphasizing not only ecological sustainability but also long-term economization, this design philosophy continues to drive innovative material production.
-As more research is being conducted into harnessing nature's design for human benefit, we edge closer to a more sustainable and efficient construction future where technology meets biology.
+As more research is being conducted into harnessing Natures design for human benefit, we edge closer to a more sustainable and efficient construction future where technology meets biology.

 ```python
 print("Here lies the future of construction")